 Real hope comes when our expectation is in Christ alone.

-Will You Choose the Real Hope of Christmas This Year?
+Will You Choose the Hope of Jesus for Christmas This Year?

-None of those changes have to steal your hope.
-Will you choose the real hope of Christmas this year?
+Will you choose the real hope of Christmas this year, the hope of Jesus?

 Which step would best help you lean into the true hope of Christ for Christmas?